syberside/Activatory/README.md

 ## Supported platforms
 Current implementation depends on reflection ([Mirrors package](https://api.dart.dev/stable/2.7.1/dart-mirrors/dart-mirrors-library.html)).
 So, **Activatory supports only VM platform for now**.

- If you have package depending on other platform (e.g. Flutter or Dart Web) you should move testing required business logic to separate platform independent package to be able to use Activatory in tests.
-Platform independent package of Activatory will be implemented in the future, but it will require much more setup from user (due to Mirrors unavailability).
-Also, keep in mind, that moving business logic to separate package is almost always a good decision.
+ If you have a package depending on other platforms (e.g. Flutter or Dart Web) you should move testing required business logic to separate platform-independent package to be able to use Activatory in tests.
+Platform independent package of Activatory will be implemented in the future, but it will require much more setup from a user (due to Mirrors unavailability).
+Also, keep in mind, that moving business logic to a separate package is almost always a good decision.

 ## Further improvements
 For planned features and more see [enhancements on github](https://github.com/syberside/Activatory/issues?utf8=%E2%9C%93&q=is%3Aenhancement+is%3Aopen+).